cvxpy/cvxpy/doc/source/api_reference/cvxpy.reductions.middle_end.rst

 Middle-End Reductions
 ====================

-The reductions listed here are not specific to a back end (solver);
+The reductions listed here are not specific to a type of solver.
-they can be applied regardless of whether you wish to target, for example, a quadratic program solver or a conic solver.
+They can be applied regardless of whether you wish to target, for example, a quadratic program solver or a conic solver.

+Please see `our disclaimer <reductions_disclaimer>`_ about the Reductions API before using these directly in your code.

 .. contents:: :local: